damienegan/gleam/README.md

 * Solution Architecture
 * Digital Architecture

+# Combining the Principles, Guidelines and Domains
-The Business Architecture supplies the Solution Architecture with high-level requirements.
+* The Business Architecture supplies the Solution Architecture with high-level requirements.
+* The Digital Architecture is continuously built and improved from a number of artefacts, either from establised policies, standards and guidelines and/or from improved outputs from new solutions, services and products.
-The Solution Architecture uses the Digital Architecture to provide a solution to the business.
+* The Solution Architecture combines the EA Principles and Guidleines with the Business Architecture and the Digital Architecture to provide a solution to the business.
+Solutions can be delivered through a Project and Portfolio Management Practice, usually contributing to a Solutions Portfolio and Service Catalogue.
+* The various elements of the Digital Architecture are independent components and can change over time.
+The various elements of the EA Guidance will also update and change over time.
+The EA principles remain mostly constant.